 Understanding your day could see you support someone suffering from mental ill-health, reuniting a lost child with their parents and witnessing the relief in their eyes, or attending a road traffic accident.
 Every day is different.
 It’s why you love the job.

 When you are working, it is likely you will have to hold a whole different demeanour than you do in other areas of your life.
-There is a certain expectancy placed upon you by those around you with regards to how you act, react and feel.
+There is a certain expectancy placed upon you by those around you with regard to how you act, react and feel.

 You mentally prepare yourself before each shift before stepping into the station to what may face today.
 You leave “you” behind and become “officer you”.

 And then there are the career hopes, progressions and opportunities.
 Where is your career taking you?
-What are your goals and what are you working towards?
+What are your goals, and what are you working towards?